AnharHussainMiah/grind/README.md

   -V, --version  Print version
 ```

-### 1. Initialize a New Project
+### 1. Create a New Project

-Creates a new directory and project stucture, and the essential `grind.yml` manifest file.
-Type the new project name using the format `<groupId>/<artifactId>`
+To create a new project, type the project name using the format `<groupId>/<artifactId>`, this creates a new directory and project stucture, and the `grind.yml` manifest file.

 ```bash
 # Creates a new directory named 'PaymentsApi' and initialises files inside it